hackclub/jams/jams/batches/webOS/part-2/en-US.md

 3. **Topping off with a Top Bar** *(+ letting time tell)*

 ## Defining the "Window"
 Alrighty, so you ended off last time with the start of your welcome screen.
-Hopefully it looks nothing like mine.
+Hopefully, it looks nothing like mine.
 As a reminder, here's what mine looked like:

 ![Window where we left off](https://cloud-p1jqe7wd2-hack-club-bot.vercel.app/0screenshot_2023-06-21_at_1.24.32_pm.png)

 ### What is a window?
 A window is a box that defines where an application on your user interface (UI) starts and ends.
 I suppose a div could be any shape (if you want your windows to be circles, go for it!).

-As web developers we refer to groupings/boxes as divs.
+As web developers, we refer to groupings/boxes as divs.
 You can create divs inside of divs if, for example, you had a bento box, that box itself is a group and then each little section within that group is a group.

 The walls inside the box define where the content (tasty food) starts & ends & the walls along the edge of the box define where the box begins & ends.